agektmr/binarize.js/README.md

 # what is binarize.js?
 binarize.js is a JavaScript library that converts any variable, array or object into binary format.
-This library is useful when you want to send and receive complex objects which include TypedArray over WebSocket, XHR2, etc.
+This library is useful when you want to send and receive complex objects (especially when they include TypedArray) in ArrayBuffer format over WebSocket, XHR2, etc.

-# Usage
+## Usage
     var object = {
       name: 'Eiji Kitamura',
       array: [1, 2, 3],